 SlantStraight diagonal — flat on the left edge, angled on the right

-Flip vertical — flips the shape upside down.
-Use this when the divider sits at the top of a section rather than the bottom — the shape then opens downward into the section instead of upward.
+Flip horizontal mirrors the shape left to right — most useful with the asymmetric shapes (Tilt, Slant) to reverse the angle.
+Flip vertical turns it upside down; use it when the divider sits at the top of a section rather than the bottom, so the shape opens downward into the section instead of upward.

-Background — the color behind the SVG, filling the rectangular wrapper.
-Default is transparent.
-Set this to match the background of the section the shape is pointing away from.
+• Behind shape is the band the SVG sits on, filling the rest of the rectangular wrapper.
+Default #f6f7f7.
+Set it to match the section the shape points away from.

 HTML output